Welcome to F97.BE!

 Wallbox

-To monitor and manage charging across these vehicles, I replaced the previous Home Assistant integration with a suite of self-developed Python programs.
+To monitor and manage charging across these vehicles, I replaced the previous Wallbox Home Assistant integration with a suite of self-developed Python programs.
 This custom system provides far greater flexibility and control over data collection, processing, and visualization.

 The backend periodically polls the wall-mounted charger, processes the retrieved data, and stores it both in structured JSON format and in a local SQL server for archival and analysis.
 For the frontend, I use modern JavaScript libraries to render responsive, interactive charts directly in the browser.
 These dashboards refresh automatically at regular intervals to ensure up-to-date insights.